Elie-Bitonda/Assembly_Language_Lab_1_Part_2/README.md

-# PIC16F877A LED Control & Traffic Light Simulation
+PIC16F877A LED Control & Traffic Light Simulation

 This repository contains PIC16F877A assembly language programs demonstrating basic LED control and a traffic light system.
-The projects are developed using MPLAB and simulated in Proteus, focusing on embedded systems fundamentals such as I/O configuration, software delays, and microcontroller–hardware interfacing.
+The projects are developed using MPLAB and simulated in Proteus, focusing on embedded systems fundamentals such as I/O configuration, software delays, and microcontroller hardware interfacing.

 ---